 Why is gym capacity limited?

 Limiting gym access helps reduce crowds and ensure physical distancing in an effort to lower the risk of virus transmission at the gym.
 The occupancy limit is set by the state of Maine.

 I've never been to Salt Pump, can I come now?

 I am traveling from out of state and have been to Salt Pump before.
 Can I climb?

-According to the updated Governors orders: If you are traveling from NH, VT, CT, NY, or NJ, you do not have to quarantine and are welcome to climb.
+According to the updated Governors orders: If you are traveling from MA, NH, VT, CT, NY, or NJ, you do not have to quarantine and are welcome to climb.
 If you are traveling from any other state we ask that you comply with Governor's orders to either quarantine for 14 days, or receive a negative COVID test.

 Can I rent climbing gear?

-Harnesses, shoes, or chalk-bags are unavailable for rent at this time.
+Harnesses and shoes available for rent at this time.
+No chalk bag rentals since it is liquid chalk only.
 We still do have a full selection of shoes and harnesses for sale.
 Lead climbers may still borrow a lead rope.

 I've been to Salt Pump before and I have my own gear, but I need a belay test.
 Is it still okay to come?